 Whilst there is a range of newspaper reports that indicates fires involving Electrical Energy Storage Systems, there is a lack of reliable information that has been made available that can be used to inform a risk assessment.
-There are two fires that have been analysed with publicly available information that can be utilised to inform a risk assessment that explores the fire risk associated with this technology.
+There are two fires that have been analysed with publicly available information that can be utilised to inform a risk assessment that explores the fire risk most relevant to the proposed BESS technology35.